MicrosoftDocs/dynamics-365-project-operations/articles/psa/FAQ-soft-book.md

 ---
 title: Soft book a resource
-description: This topic provides information about how to tentatively schedule or soft book project team members.
+description: This article provides information about how to tentatively schedule or soft book project team members.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice